nagsenk/mlpro/readme.md

 Cattle Identification
 ==============

-A reusable Django app for Cattle Identification.
+A Django project for Cattle Identification.

 Installation
 ------------